Hygrometer Calibration Using 75 Percent Salt Test and 32°F Ice Bath

 You want accurate measurements, so follow these tips:

-Tip: Try calibrating your hygrometer at the temperature you use most often, usually between 20–25°C. This gives you the most accurate readings for your daily needs.
+Tip: Try calibrating your hygrometer at the temperature you use most often, usually between 20–25°C. This gives you the most useful correction for real life.

 When to Repeat Calibration

 You should calibrate your hygrometer once or twice a year.
-Repeat calibration if you move your device, notice odd readings, or after long periods of low humidity.
-If you transport your hygrometer, recalibrate before using it again.
+Repeat calibration if you move your device, notice odd readings, or after long periods of very dry indoor air.
+If you use the sensor for hatching, it’s smart to recheck before a new batch so your notes stay consistent.
 Always record the offset in a table:

 If your device supports it, enter the offset.
 If not, adjust your future readings by the offset you recorded.
-Two-point calibration, using both the salt test and the thermometer ice bath 32F method, helps you catch sensor drift and nonlinearity.
-This keeps your device ready for reliable readings at home or work.
+Two-point calibration, using both the salt test and the thermometer ice bath 32F method, can help you spot drift patterns so your readings stay easier to interpret at home or work.

 Maintain and Calibrate Your Hygrometer Regularly